eclipse-sw360/sw360.website/content/en/docs/Developers/TestCases/Test-Cases-Components.md

 8 | Go to components, delete the newly created components (not linked anymore to a project) | Message _Do you want to delete component?_ is displayed
 9 | Click _OK_ | Component is deleted successfully

-**TC05: Add new attachments to an existing release and delete attachments**
+## Add new attachments to an existing release and delete attachments

 Step | Action | Result
 ---:|:-----|:----